try0/mkdocs-toc-md/README.md

 # mkdocs-toc-md

-[mkdocs-toc-md](https://pypi.org/project/mkdocs-toc-md/) is an mkdocs plugin that generates a table of contents as markdown.
-To render as html, the toc md file must be generated before the `mkdocs build`.
+[mkdocs-toc-md](https://pypi.org/project/mkdocs-toc-md/) is a plugin for mkdocs that generates a table of contents in markdown format.
+To render the table of contents as HTML, the markdown file must be generated before running `mkdocs build`.

 ![](https://user-images.githubusercontent.com/17096601/199638378-892ddec9-b7af-4eb8-8ca8-a57c02980f53.png)